The Spiritual Centre.co.uk

 As we enjoy these culinary delights, it's worth noting the added benefits of these seasonal treats; they are nature's own remedy.
 Bursting with vitamins and antioxidants, these berries help ward off coughs and colds, providing a soothing antidote to those annoying sniffles and sneezes that often accompany the change in seasons.
 So indulge in this seasonal bounty; it nourishes both body and spirit while celebrating the beauty of autumn on your plate!

-Mistletoe when growing from the rowan tree, should be gathered when this tree is at its prime, as the waxing crescent approaches the first quarter of the moon, which is six days after the new moon, if the timing is right after the solstice just passed.
-Mistletoe cut now from the rowan is incredibly powerful energy, remembering to cut it with a golden sickle and not allowing human hands to touch the berries.
-With the Druid making the cut, any setting of intent, spell castings, and healing are sure of success, as the energies of the Rowan and Mistletoe intertwine, bringing synchronicity and creating a potent synergy that enhances intentions.
+Mistletoe, when growing from the rowan tree, should be gathered when this tree is at its prime, as the waxing crescent approaches the first quarter of the moon, which is six days after the new moon, if the timing is right after the solstice just passed.
+Mistletoe cut from the rowan tree now possesses incredibly powerful energy; it is important to remember to use a golden sickle for cutting and to avoid letting human hands touch the berries.
+With the Druid making the cut, any setting of intent, spell castings, and healing are sure of success, as the energies of the rowan and mistletoe intertwine, bringing synchronicity and creating a potent synergy that enhances intentions.
 Time, place, and circumstance increase the harmonic values exponentially.

 The ancient folklore surrounding this practice reminds us of the deep connection between nature and our spiritual pursuits.
 As we gather this sacred mistletoe, we must respect its power and wisdom.
 In Celtic traditions, rowan trees are often considered protectors and guardians against negativity, making their mistletoe even more significant for rituals focused on protection and transformation.
 When crafting spells or setting intentions with this unique combination, consider what you wish to manifest in your life or what you seek to heal.